 Website Icon Or Logo

-Best practice is to always put your logo while sending Push Notifications.
-The logo on notifications creates a branding of yours in the customer’s mind.
-Notifications sent without logo has less chance of success.
+The best practice is to always put your logo while sending Push Notifications.
+The logo on notifications creates the branding of yours in the customer’s mind.
+Notifications sent without a logo has less chance of success.

 Push Notification Image

 Web Push Notifications allows you to include a large image in the notification.
 Images make push notifications more appealing.
-Using the right image can lead to increased CTR up to 62%.
+Using the right image can lead to an increase in CTR by up to 62%.
 We did a study on the impact of using a large image in push notification and have found that results vary depending on the industry.

 Call To Action